 1 I am pleased to announce the establishment of the ITU-T Focus Group Digital Currency including Digital Fiat Currency (FG DFC) further to the agreement by ITU-T TSAG at its meeting in Geneva from 1-4 May 2017.

 2 The first meeting of FG DFC is scheduled to take place on 13 October 2017 at the Institute of World Economics and Politics (IWEP), Chinese Academy of Social Sciences (CASS), No. 5 Jianguomennei Dajie, Beijing, 100732 China.
 The FG DFC meeting will be preceded by a Workshop on Standards for Digital Fiat Currency for Universal Financial Access on 12 October 2017 at the same venue.
-The workshop is organised jointly by ITU and the Institute of World Economics and Politics at the Chinese Academy of Social Sciences (CASS) with the kind support of the Digital Currency Research Institute of the People’s Bank of China, the Chinese Academy of Information and Communications Technology and the Digital Fiat Currency Institute.
+The workshop is organised jointly by ITU and the Institute of World Economics and Politics at the Chinese Academy of Social Sciences (CASS) with the kind support of theInstitute of Digital Money, the People’s Bank of China, the Chinese Academy of Information and Communications Technology and the Digital Fiat Currency Institute.
 The draft programme for the workshop and the agenda for the FG DFC meeting are found in Annexes 2 and 3, respectively.

 3 Many stakeholders are researching and working on digital currency and central bank-issued digital currency (digital fiat currency (DFC)).
 Implementations of DFC using different technologies and in different phases of deployment have begun, and it is the objective of this Focus Group to investigate the various platforms and their characteristics.
 Like fiat currency in paper form that played a key role for financial inclusion for the past centuries, and continues to do so, a digital fiat currency must also be accessible by all citizens of a country and as such, could be a catalyst for accelerating interoperability in digital financial services.